-Interest rates in the United States and many other countries have risen in recent periods and may continue to rise in the future.
-Because longer-term inflationary pressure may result from the U.S. government's fiscal policies, the Fund may experience rising interest rates, rather than falling rates, over its investment horizon.
+Longer-term inflationary pressure may result from the U.S. government's fiscal policies, and the Fund may, in turn, experience rising interest rates, rather than falling rates, over its investment horizon.
 To the extent the Fund or a Portfolio Company borrows money to finance its investments, the Fund's or a Portfolio Company's performance will depend, in part, upon the difference between the rate at which it borrows funds and the rate at which it invests those funds.
 In periods of rising interest rates, the Fund's cost of funds could increase.
 Adverse developments resulting from changes in interest rates could have a material adverse effect on the Fund's or a Portfolio Company's financial condition and results of operations.